caust1408/movies/README.md

 I filtered which movies are classified as a drama genre For reduce I used it to find the earliest movie on the list For map I will do the title and rating of each movie

+The date.js file gives you how many days since it was first released